loosolab/UROPA/docs/uropa-example.md

 ![peak71](img/chr22-18161287-18161496_peak71_h3k4me1_feature_pos.png)

 Figure 1: From the histone mark H3K4me1, peak71(chr22:18161387-18161496) annotated with the gene *BCL2L13* from gencode, at a distance 1063bp from feature.center to peak.center.

+* BestHits_table will be same as All_hits_table for this peak because there is only one feature per query annotated.
+* Merged_BestHits_table will only include the annotated peak given by query '1'.

 **Note** : Similar cases of peaks being internally to the genomic region of a feature (and also features being internally to a peak region)